chrisawmichaeldev/selectorpass/MANUAL_TESTS.md

 And I enter "testuser1" in the username field
 And I enter "testpass1" in the password field
 And I click "Save Credential" button
-Then I should see "Credential saved!" message
-And the credential should appear in the credentials list And the form should be cleared
+Then the credential should appear in the credentials list And the form should be cleared
 ```
 - [ ] Test completed